hp-l33/hp-l33/README.md

 - ⚡ Fun fact: ...
 -->

 I am Haopeng Li, currently interning at Huawei 2012 Labs, focusing on large-scale visual generation models and Triton kernel optimization.
-At the same time, I am preparing for the Fall 2025 application season.
+I am also seeking MPhil, PhD, or RA opportunities for 25fall.

-Before this, I obtained a Bachelor's degree 🎓 in Computer Science and Technology from China University of Petroleum in 2023.
+Before this, I obtained a Bachelor's degree 🎓 in Computer Science and Technology from China University of Petroleum in 2023, and I voluntarily quit my PhD program at BUPT in 2024.